 Soft armchairs in muted colors invite you to curl up with a book.
 Incorporating woven baskets for throws or pillows adds texture, making the space feel warm and inviting.

-Start by adding a vintage mirror that reflects soft light of dark cottagecore bedrooms.
-Look for ornate frames to introduce a touch of elegance.
+Start by adding a vintage mirror that reflects the soft light of vintage cottagecore bedroom Look for ornate frames to introduce a touch of elegance.
 Next, consider placing brass candlesticks on your nightstand or dresser.

 Another great idea is to use an old wooden trunk at the foot of your bed.
 You can also display antique books on a shelf or nightstand, bringing a sense of history and charm to the space.